Facilitate and Inspire Student Learning and Creativity with G-Suite: Advanced

 You begin to use instructional videos in order to ‘clone the teacher’, but you’re worried that your students aren’t engaged by the current static videos.
 You decide to investigate how you can use YouTube to insert interactivity into your videos.
 How can you make your instructional videos more engaging and encourage interactivity?

 Video: Submit a 5-6 minute video with highlights of one or more of your students engaging in a Search Quest you have designed.
 You may use the Search Quest Template and the Search Research documents included in the Resources section for support.
 This evidence should demonstrate your effective and consistent use of Google Search to support instruction.
-Your video should follow all relevant district/charter guidelines.
+Be sure to follow your district/charter guidelines for student privacy.

 Lesson Plan: Submit an interactive, innovative lesson plan that incorporates Google Forms.
 This should be a lesson plan that you have used with your learners.
 See the Using Google Forms to Create a "Choose Your Own Adventure" document in Resources as an example.
 Your lesson plan should align with standards for your grade level and/or subject area.
 This evidence should demonstrate your effective use of Google forms to support instruction.